Tom Barrington

-George Thomas Barrington (January 29, 1944 – November 8, 2002) was an American football running back in the National Football League for the Washington Redskins and New Orleans Saints.
-He played college football at Ohio State University and was drafted in the third round of the 1966 NFL Draft.
-Barrington was also selected in the sixteenth round of the 1966 AFL Draft by the Kansas City Chiefs.
+George Thomas Barrington (January 29, 1944 – November 8, 2002) was an American football running back in the National Football League (NFL) for the Washington Redskins and New Orleans Saints.
+He played college football at Ohio State University and was drafted in the third round of the 1966 NFL draft.
+Barrington was also selected in the sixteenth round of the 1966 AFL draft by the Kansas City Chiefs.